Extending your visa in the UK

 HOW LONG WILL THE PROCESS TAKE?

 On occasion UKVI can take longer than their published processing times for a decision to be made.
-Standard service applications take up to 8 weeks and priority applications can take 2 weeks for a decision to be made.
+Standard service applications take up to 8 weeks from the date of your UKVCAS appointment and priority applications can take 1 week for a decision to be made from the date of your UKVCAS appointment, super priority decisions are made within 24 hours of the UKVCAS appointment.
 Your BRP will posted within 2 weeks of a decision being made.
 You should not travel outside of the UK until you receive your new BRP card as doing so will invalidate your visa application.

 On occasion UKVI can take longer than their published processing times for a decision to be made, therefore please do not book any flights until you have received your visa as this may lead to you requiring to cancel a flight booking.